labthings/labthings-fastapi/CONTRIBUTING.md

 **Pull Request Guidelines:**

 * Code should only be merged once all the checks in the CI test job are passing.
 * **Unpinned Dependencies:** Note that we have a specific CI job called `test-with-unpinned-dependencies`.
 It is acceptable to merge code if only this specific job fails, provided the failure is due to upstream dependency issues.
 We prefer to deal with upstream dependency issues in a separate PR, particularly when the required fixes are distinct from the code in your current PR.
+The same applies to the `pip-audit` job.
 * Update documentation (`docs/` or docstrings) if your changes modify existing behavior or add new features.

 [readthedocs]: https://labthings-fastapi.readthedocs.io/